 2017-2018 continues the Memories of Carisbrooke program for a third year!

-Below are are activities in which your children will participate or has participated in this program during the year.
+Below are are activities in which your children has participated in this program during the year.

 In addition, we also fund other personal educational opportunities for our children with programs such as Saleema Noon (igirl/iguy), First Aid and SafeTeen.

 And this year we year are including the Edible Garden Project as another educational opportunity!

 If you would like to know more about other activities we fund annually, click here.

 This year, the school is working with the Edible Garden Project, letting the kids get outside to explore and learn!
 They will meet once a month all year to learn more about where food comes from and how it’s grown.